moonc4ke/moonc4ke/README.md

 🔭 I’m currently working on OutdoorSync - hopefully will be a cool and usefull project.
 You can check it here -> [OutdoorSync Repo](https://github.com/moonc4ke/outdoor-sync)

-🌱 I’m currently still learning Rails.
+🌱 Also, I'm still learning Rails.
 After all this crazy stuff with Javascript, I just want to find an escape from never ending meta frameworks bs and bring back joy to web development.